 Best techniques for motivating sales teams and reps

 Without further ado, here are the top strategies for turning sales teams around.
 Not every technique will work for every team, but determining the best tactics to use based on your company culture will go a long way toward cultivating a constructive, success-driven environment.

-To understand what truly motivates your teams, you must first know your employees.
+To pinpoint what truly motivates your team, you must have a comprehensive understanding of what sales professionals need to achieve success.
 What makes them tick?
 What do they value?